 Expensive designer breeds

 Attempts to bridge the gap between purebred looks, predictability, and mutt health—and come up with something completely new—have resulted in “designer breeds.”
 These are the Puggles, Labradoodles, Maltipoos, and the like.
 They’re intentionally created mixes that, while not purebred, can still maintain some of the expected traits we look for in a purebred and have some of the advantages of hybrid vigor as well.
 These dogs, as a rule, do seem to me to be healthier than some of the pure breeds, but they can be expensive, especially when compared with a mixed breed from a rescue or a shelter.

 You get the dog you need

-As much as I love mutts, however, a mixed-breed dog isn’t for everyone.
-I just helped my mother buy an English Springer Spaniel puppy.
-Springers tend toward a range of genetic problems, from joint disease and rage syndrome to horrible allergies, but they are wonderful dogs, and this was the right choice for her.
+As much as I love mutts, a mixed-breed dog isn’t for everyone.
+I just helped my mother buy an English springer spaniel puppy.
+Springers tend toward a range of genetic problems, from joint disease and rage syndrome to horrible allergies, but with the right leadership they're wonderful dogs, and this was the right choice for her.

 Tell us your dog's adoption story.